MandWdevclub/MandWdevclub.github.io/_posts/2017-01-23-Contextualizing-Sockets-UDP.md

 ```

-A DatagramPacket is java's way of interpreting data that is configured to use UDP.
+A DatagramPacket is java's way of interpreting data that is packaged for UDP.
+This is nice, because we don't need to know the internals of UDP, just what benefits it provides, and what objects are needed to take advantage of them.
 Finally, we send the data from the socket, and once that's complete, we close the
 socket.
 "Wait, that was it?!"
 Yup, you just sent data with no flask, no node, just
-with sockets magic.
+with sockets.

 #### 4. Coding the Server

 But wait, how do you know that I'm not just pranking you and that
 sockets, like unicorns, are not just a figment of my imagination?
 To make sure I'm
-not a prankster, we need to create another socket that is waiting at the IP
+not a youtube prank master, we need to create another socket that is listening/receiving at the IP
 address and the port we sent data to.
 Again we'll create two files:

 In UDPSocketsServerExample.java we'll put